fossasia/loklak_webclient/README.md

 angularjs-gulp-browserify-boilerplate
 =====================================

-A boilerplate using AngularJS, SASS, Gulp, and Browserify while also utilizing [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide).
+A boilerplate using AngularJS, SASS, Gulp, and Browserify that also utilizes [these best AngularJS practices](https://github.com/toddmotto/angularjs-styleguide).

 ---